 There are other ways students may obtain credit for prior learning.
 The following are different ways the Wescoe School measures academic performance:

 CLEP testing: Students can demonstrate their knowledge and earn credit for prior learning by taking a CLEP exam (College-Level Examination Program) in the subjects already familiar to them.
 The test is administered by appointment in the Wescoe School office on a computer directly linked to College Board CLEP.
 Please call office at 484-664-3300 for more information or visitwww.collegeboard.com/clep

 Military Experience: Certain military experience can be assessed for credit in accordance with the guidelines established by ACE (American Council on Education).
 Your academic advisor will need a copy of your VA DD214 form, as well as any other military record documentation, such as yourAARTSorSMARTtranscript, stating specific dates, duration, qualification and location of your training.
-Click here for related information on Veteran's Benefits.
+Visit the Veteran's Portal for more information.